PACS Integration Solutions in Canada: For Accessing Patient Medical Imaging Data 10X Faster

 PACS stands for – Picture Archiving and Communication System.

-It is the system which enables medical images to store, share, retrieve, and display in various locations of the healthcare system.
+It is the system that enables medical images to be stored, shared, retrieved, and displayed in various locations of the healthcare system.

 To do so, DICOM is the universal format used by the PACS.